 “He (Hariri) sees that Syria has to be stable in order for Lebanon to be stable.
 So, he is making calculations.
 I hope none of them is a miscalculation because the area cannot afford any other catastrophe.
 So, he displayed again very well maintaining some sort of balance between his Syrian interests and [Persian] Gulf interests and perhaps he can formulate some equilibrium about this.”

-Meanwhile, the other guest on the show, Gordon Duff, the editor of Veterans Today, noted that, in his view, the reason behind Hezbollah’s victory in Michel Aoun’s election is the movement’s victories in Syria, especially in Aleppo, which has made it more powerful than ever and has paved the way for domestic victories.
+Meanwhile, the other guest on the show, Gordon Duff, the editor of VT, noted that, in his view, the reason behind Hezbollah’s victory in Michel Aoun’s election is the movement’s victories in Syria, especially in Aleppo, which has made it more powerful than ever and has paved the way for domestic victories.